-The City has developed a report assessing current street design, parking lot guidelines, and other applicable local requirements that impact the creation of impervious cover.
-This report focuses on highlighting current impediments to using low impact design options, and detailing improvements for promoting the use of such options.
-Where options to improve regulations to allow for LID are available, the report includes recommendations for policies or standards and relevant documents and procedures to minimize impervious cover attributable to parking areas and street design.
-In 2022, the City updated its Zoning Ordinance (6.30) by removing the minimum parking requirement for new development.
+The City will develop a report assessing current street design, parking lot guidelines, and other applicable local requirements that impact the creation of impervious cover.
+This report will focus on highlighting current impediments to using low impact design options, and detailing improvements for promoting the use of such options.
+If options to improve regulations to allow for LID are available, the report will include recommendations for policies or standards and relevant documents and procedures to minimize impervious cover attributable to parking areas and street design.